gopro2027/ArduinoAirSuspensionController/OASMan_ESP32/docs/pressure-goal-routine.md

 ```

 **Both modes share the same 4 models and files** — the samples just hold height % instead of psi while in
 height mode.
-That keeps the ML layer untouched, at the cost of one rule: **clear the AI data when
+That keeps the ML layer untouched, at the cost of one rule: the AI data must be cleared when
-switching modes**, since mixed units train a meaningless model.
+switching modes, since mixed units train a meaningless model. `setheightSensorMode()` does this
+automatically on an actual mode change.
 Note the two modes are learning different
 physics: pressure mode corrects a flow-skewed sensor, height mode corrects valve-close overshoot (the
 level sensor already reads true during flow).
 See §6 for the feature caveat that follows from this.